mjrafferty/apollo-zsh-theme/README.md

 ### Syntax

 All configuration is done using zstyles.
 Zstyle definitions assign a value to an attribute based on context, and the flexibility of this context is what makes it so useful.
-Below is a guide to describe the strucutre of context within Apollo.
+Below is a guide to describe the structure of context within Apollo.

 ```
 zstyle ':apollo:<theme>:<line>:<prompt_side>:<module>:<mode>::<element>:<element/module_side>' attribute "value"